 Stir together 1/2 cup softened CannaButter, 4 - 5 garlic cloves minced, 2 teaspoons finely chopped rosemary

 Flavored CannaButters are best used as spreads or can be added to a recipe using low heat.
 They are also great at disguising the strong herbal flavors of cannabis.
 Remember to always keep flavored butter refrigerated or frozen.
-We also recommend checking out our Terpene Aroma & Pairing Guide to help select the best bud match for your culinary creation.
+I also recommend checking out my Terpene Aroma & Pairing Guide to help select the best cannabis match for your culinary creation.

 To find Herb Somm recipes using CannaButter, click here.
 Enjoy!